affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.19 =
+* Fix: Added support for logs table creation for multisites.

 = 0.9.18 =
 * New: Added possibility to download system info as txt.
 * New: Added possibility to logs as txt.